litestar-org/litestar-htmx/docs/PYPI_README.md

 <div align="center">
 <!-- markdownlint-restore -->

-# Litestar HTMX

-The HTMX Plugin for Litestar
+# The HTMX Plugin for Litestar

 See the [documentation](https://docs.litestar.dev/latest/usage/htmx.html) for usage details